xlcnd/isbnlib/README.rst

    If possible, work with ISBNs in the isbn-13 format (since 2007, only are issued ISBNs in the isbn-13 format).
 You can always convert isbn-10 to isbn-13, but **not** the reverse.
-   Read more about ISBN at isbn-international.org_.
+   Read more about ISBN at isbn-international.org_ or wikipedia_.